 - You have a passion for a subject that you want to explore more intimately

-- There’s a story or message inside you that needs to be shared with the world
+- You have a story or message that needs to be shared with the world

-One of the most frequently asked questions we receive is “how much does it cost to start a podcast?” and “what equipment will I need to get started?”
+Two of the most frequently asked questions we get is “how much does it cost to start a podcast?” and “what equipment will I need to get started?”

 - A computer